AstralProtocol/astralprotocol/docs/docs/location-proof-protocol/strategies-recipes.md

 :::note

-A contributing guide, along with documentation on specific strategies, is in the work.
+A contributing guide, along with documentation on specific strategies, is in the works.
+We've created an unstable example recipe implementation on Github, [here](https://github.com/AstralProtocol/astralprotocol/tree/main/src/contracts/location-proof-protocol/recipes/01-authority-v0.0).
 If you want to help us develop this, reach out!

 :::